Reasons Employees Fight Change

 - Unclear Benefits, both Personally and for the Organization

-If the drivers for change at the company level are not spelled out in a compelling way or if the benefits to the individual are not persuasive, you can bet that change will be resisted from the beginning.
+If the vision for change or the business case for change at the company level are not spelled out in a compelling way or if the benefits to the individual are not persuasive, you can bet that change will be resisted from the beginning.

 - Lack of Confidence that the Change Will Work